Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/create-balance-task.md

 The Bot we will be building will be performing the basic banking transactions.
 This Bot will do the following:

 <ul>
-<li>Get account balance based on the Account Number and Account Type entered by the user, as <a href="https://docsinternal-kore.github.io/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/create-a-sample-banking-assistant/" target="_blank">seen here</a>.</li>
+<li>Get account balance based on the Account Number and Account Type entered by the user, as seen <a href="https://docsinternal-kore.github.io/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/create-a-sample-banking-assistant/" target="_blank">here</a>.</li>
 <li>Update accounts with the balance, on this page.</li>
 <li>Transfer a specified amount from the payer account to a payee account, as given<a href="https://docsinternal-kore.github.io/docs/xo/how-tos/build-a-banking-assistant/design-conversation-skills/create-transfer-funds-task/" target="_blank"> here</a>.</li>
 </ul>